-Another applicable mitigation measure would be to encourage the use of remote meetings over long-distance flights, thus reducing the number of 4000km + plane trips.
-For example, a 60% reduction in such flights would translate in a 50% reduction in PTEU's overall Scope 3-business travel emissions.
+✓ One applicable mitigation measure would be to encourage the use of remote meetings over long-distance flights, thus reducing the number of 4000km + plane trips.
+For example, a 60% reduction in such flights would translate in a 55% reduction in PTEU's overall Scope 3-business travel emissions.

-- Emissions arising from employees commuting could be reduced by implementing a hybrid work schedule (remote and in-office) based on the commuting distance. - ✓ Encourage employees to purchase EVs.
-This can be done by various measures such as company incentives, trainings to sensibilize the positive effects of EVs on the environment.
+- ✓ Emissions arising from employees commuting could be reduced by implementing a hybrid work schedule (remote and in-office) based on the commuting distance. - ✓ Encourage employees to purchase EVs.
+This can be done by various measures such as company incentives and training to sensibilize the positive effects of EVs on the environment.

-Scope 3: Internal freight/haulage
+Scope 3 - Internal freight:

-Scope 3 emissions from internal freight are the prime source of GHGs arising from PTEU's activities, mostly due to the distance between PTEU's area of operations and the manufacturing point in China.
+While its significance in 2023 was reduced compared to 2022, internal freight is still to be considered among the prime sources of GHGs arising from PTEU's activities, mostly due to the distance between PTEU's area of operations and the manufacturing point in China.
 While it is difficult to effectively tackle this issue, as PTEU does not operate nor control the shipping operator (international currier), PTEU should consider the following GHG mitigation KPIs and strategies:

-KPIs
+KPIs:

-3.C - Internal freight
+3.C-Internal freight:

-- Emissions Intensity per Unit: Calculate emissions intensity by dividing the total emissions from internal freight by a relevant unit, such as revenue generated.
+- i.
+Emissions Intensity per Unit: Calculate emissions intensity by dividing the total emissions from internal freight by a relevant unit, such as revenue generated.
 This helps assess emissions efficiency relative to business metrics. - ii.
 Modal Shift: Track the percentage of freight that has shifted to lower-emission transportation modes, such as rail or water transport, compared to the baseline. - iii.
 Packaging Optimization: Measure the reduction in packaging material weight or volume to assess the effectiveness of efforts to optimize packaging and reduce emissions associated with freight transportation.

-Possible mitigation measures
+Potential mitigation measures:

 - ✓ Mode Shifting: Shift transportation modes to those with lower emissions.
-Whenever feasible, PTEU should consider using rail or water transport instead of road/air transport, as they generally have lower emissions per ton-kilometer. - Sustainable Packaging: Optimize packaging materials to reduce weight and volume, which can lead to more efficient transportation with fewer trips required.
-Use recyclable or biodegradable packaging materials to reduce environmental impact. - Measurement and Reporting: Implement robust measurement and reporting systems to track and monitor your internal freight emissions.
+Whenever feasible, PTEU should consider using rail or water transport instead of road/air transport, as they generally have lower emissions per ton-kilometer. - ✓ Sustainable Packaging: Optimize packaging materials to reduce weight and volume, which can lead to more efficient transportation with fewer trips required.
+Use recyclable or biodegradable packaging materials to reduce environmental impact. - ✓ Measurement and Reporting: Implement robust measurement and reporting systems to track and monitor your internal freight emissions.
 Regularly assess your progress, set reduction targets, and communicate your efforts transparently to stakeholders.